telefonicaid/perseo-fe/documentation/plain_rules.md

 **ev**, like _ev.BlodPressure?_ and _ev.id?_.
 A question mark is _necessary_ for EPL referring ‘dynamic’ values.
 Metadata is also available as explained in [Metadata and object values](#metadata-and-object-values).

-Please, be carefull with using non-ascii characters in the EPL syntax.
+Please, be careful with using non-ASCII characters in the EPL syntax.
 It will provoke an error.
 You can find information on how to scape characters at
 [Esper site](http://esper.espertech.com/release-6.1.0/esper-reference/html/event_representation.html#eventrep-properties-escaping)

 ## No signal conditions